Young Hearts Run Free: Music video

-The music video features Mazelle in a sleeveless dress wearing gold jewelry as well as a burgundy dress in other scenes.
+The music video for "Young Hearts Run Free" features Mazelle in a sleeveless dress wearing gold jewelry as well as a burgundy dress in other scenes.
 The video was filmed in late 1996.
 Several scenes and footage from the Romeo + Juliet film appear in the video.
-The video also features a crossdresser (Harold Perrineau as Mercutio), in a white outfit wearing a platinum blonde afro wig, miming to Mazelle's voice.
+The video also features actor Harold Perrineau, who played Mercutio in the film, wearing a white outfit and a platinum blonde afro wig, miming to Mazelle's voice.